Vested interests: the underlying issue

 British Psychological Society ex-President Professor Tommy McKay, in a Tribunal Hearing asked: “All educational, all clinical, all forensic, indeed all psychologists ought to know about this work shouldn’t they!”

 I held a meeting with my then Member of Parliament, David Mowat, to discuss how I could promote knowledge about the implications and consequences of the mis-match between the writing and the adept hand.
-We hadn’t been talking for very long before he asked “Do you realize the full implications of the writing / wright hand mismatch?”, because he self-evidently had!
+We hadn’t been talking for very long before he asked “Do you realize the full implications of the writing / wright hand mismatch?”, .
+He self-evidently had!
 David Mowat MP was one of the few individuals who actively supported my unsuccessful ‘campaign’ to get the mind-body-mismatch acknowledged as a ‘dys-ability’.
 He wrote to the then Minister of State for Children and Families, Sarah Teather he received this reply:

 Thank you for your letter of 24 August on behalf of your constituent Dr Peter Mathews about his research into converted handedness. l am sorry for the extremely long delay to this reply.